WEEE-Open/WEEEhire-ng/README.md

 Done.
 Browse to `[::]:8777` and have fun.

-You do not need to configure the SSO part, neither to configure sendmail, nor to install APCu: these are required in production only.
+You do not need to configure the SSO part, neither LDAP, neither sendmail, nor to install APCu: these are required in production only.

 In fact, if TEST_MODE is trues in config.php:

 - Emails will *not* be sent, they are printed to stderr
 - Authentication is bypassed, access `[::]:8777/candidates.php` directly

-LDAP is not bypassed, however.
-If APCu is disabled a warning will be printed, but the software will still work (even in production if you're desperate).
+- No LDAP connections are made, example data is returned instead
+- APCu is not used at all

+APCu is optional but strongly recommended in production.

 ## Translations